 Meetings of the Board of Directors are convened by the Chairperson of the Board of Directors or, if the Chairperson is unable to do so, by another member designated for such purposes by the Board of Directors.
 The notice of meetings should be given at least ten days in advance to allow the members of the Board of Directors the required preparation time.
 The Chairperson must also convene a meeting of the Board of Directors, generally within fourteen days, if requested to do so by any of its members in writing, by stating the reasons and the items to be placed on the agenda.
 In addition to the standing Board Committees, the Board of Directors may entrust some or several of its members, as individuals or as members of a Committee, with the duty to prepare and carry out its resolutions or to supervise certain matters.
 Such members must also keep the Board of Directors duly informed on such entrusted matters.
-The Board of Directors specifically appoints one member to supervise the Group's approach to Sustainability matters (currently Jack Clemons).
-The member oversees the work of the management-level Sustainability committee and provides regular updates on progress to the Board of Directors.
+The Audit Committee provides the Board of Directors with recommendations on sustainability-related matters, including double materiality and the annual sustainability report.
+Also, the Board of Directors was informed of DKSH's key sustainability-related developments during some of its regular meetings in 2024 by representatives from Group Sustainability.